 Introduction: What is Roofing Felt?

 Have you ever noticed that some roofs are covered with a layer of felt-like material?
 If you’re wondering ‘what is roofing felt?’, then you’re in the right place!
-In this article, we’ll cover all the basics about this essential roofing material so you can make an informed decision about what kind of felt is best for your roof.
+This article will teach you the basics about roofing felt and help you choose the best type for your roof.

 What is Roofing Felt?

-Roofing felt isn’t just for felt constructing paper airplanes; it is actually a critical component of a sturdy, waterproof roof.
+Did you know that roofing felt serves a crucial purpose in building a strong and leak-proof roof, and it’s not just for making paper airplanes?
+Investing in quality roofing felt can make all the difference in ensuring your roof lasts for years to come.
 Roofing felt, also known as tar paper, is a layer of synthetic or felt material laid on the roof structure before applying the roofing material.

 Roofing felt serves as a protective barrier that stops water from penetrating the roof and causing potential damage.
 It is also an important part of ensuring a long-lasting roof and can help extend the life of the roof materials.
 So, next time you’re thinking of using felt on your roof, be sure to use roofing felt.